-Sadly, there were 4 deaths in fire related incidents in 2021/22 (9 in 2020/21).
-His Majesty's Coroner has confirmed two of these as fire related deaths at time of publication), but no determination has yet been made on the other two.
+Sadly, there were four fire related deaths in 2021/22 (9 in 2020/21).
 Each fire death is investigated at a fatal fire case conference to explore Service and multi-agency learning and improvement.
 We also consider how we can improve the identification of vulnerable individuals and tailor our interventions accordingly.